madprops/airc/README.md

 ---

+`separator`: The icon/characater/string used to separate newlines.

+It defaults to the alien emoji 👾.

+---

 ## Credentials <a name="credentials"></a>

 The program reads the openai api key from the shell environment, it's not added to the code or config.